 - “We want performance.” – Yet change is a performance blocker.

-- “We want to understand first then we will act.” – Change is risk and requires action before understanding.
+- “We want to understand first then we will act.” – Change is risky and requires action before understanding.

-- “We want to change but you must see things our way.” – Change requires an open “both/and” perspective as a start (we are naturally programmed to react to a one-sided perspective).
+- “Yes we do want to change but you must see things our way.” – Change requires an open “both/and” perspective; we are naturally programmed to react to a one-sided perspective.

-- “We think if we change our mind or feelings we change.” – Yet change is rooted in behaviour.
+- “If we change our mind or feelings we change.“- Yet change is rooted in behaviour.

 - “Let’s keep this positive.” – However, change needs reality which is most often negative and painful.

-Change is functionally different to our normal way of life.
-Performance-based habits are rooted in our culture, our upbringing, and the way we function on a daily basis.
+Change feels difficult as it is functionally different to our normal way of life.
+Our performance-based habits are rooted in our culture, our upbringing and how we function.
 They are good and true… just not when it comes to change.

 The processes and habits used to function in the world, are often the ones you need to “let go of” in order to change.
 That’s why it’s so difficult!
 It can feel like self-betrayal at the deepest level.
 You might have to give up that which has served you so well to this point; and that’s not really something any sensible person wants to do.